emsesp/EMS-ESP32/README.md

 ## Introduction

-I originally started this project with the intention to build my own smart thermostat for my Nefit Trendline boiler and control it via [Home Assistant](https://www.home-assistant.io/).
+I originally started this project with the intention to build my own smart thermostat for my Nefit Trendline boiler and then have it controlled it via [Home Assistant](https://www.home-assistant.io/) on my phone.
 When I started deciphering the boiler EMS codes I began adding new features such as timing how long the shower was running for and triggering an alarm (actually a shot of cold water!) after a certain duration.
-This to the delight of my two teenage daughters :-)
+This of course to the delight of my two teenage daughters :-)

-## Which Boilers are supported?
+## Supported boilers

 Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols which are Nefit, Buderus, Worcester and Junkers.

 ## Acknowledgments

-First, a big thanks and appreciation to the following people and their projects for giving me inspiration and code snippets:
+First, a big thanks and appreciation to the following people and their own similar projects for giving me inspiration and code snippets:

  **bbqkees** - Kees built a circuit and sample Arduino code to read from the EMS and push to Domoticz.
-His SMD circuit is available for purchase.
+His SMD circuit is actually available for purchase.
 Check it out at https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz

- **susisstrolch** - Probably the first working version of the EMS bridge circuit designed for the ESP8266.
+ **susisstrolch** - Probably the first working version of the EMS bridge circuit I could find designed for the ESP8266.
 I borrowed Juergen's schematic and code logic. https://github.com/susisstrolch/EMS-ESP12

- **EMS Wiki** - A reference for decoding the EMS telegrams (which I found not always 100% accurate). https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme.
-Use Google Translate if you can't read German.
+ **EMS Wiki** - A comprehensive reference for decoding the EMS telegrams, which unfortunately I found not always 100% accurate. https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme.
+(Google Translate is handy).

 ## ESP8266 device compatibility

-I've tested the code and circuit with a Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and Nodemcu2 development boards.
+I've tested the code and circuit with a few ESP8266 development boards such as a Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and the latest Nodemcu2 boards.

 ## Getting Started

-1. Build the circuit (or purchase a ready built one from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20)).
+1. Build the circuit below, or purchase a ready built one from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20).
-2. Connect the EMS to the circuit and the RX/TX to the ESP8266 on pins D7 and D8.
-The EMS connection can either be the 12-15V AC direct from the EMS (split from the Thermostat if you have one) or from the Service Jack at the front.
+2. Connect the EMS lines from the boiler to the circuit and the Rx/Tx out to pins D7 and D8 on the ESP.
+The EMS connection can either be the 12-15V AC direct from the EMS (split from the thermostat if you have one) or from the 3.5" Service Jack at the front.
 Again bbqkees has a nice explanation [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).
-3. Optionally connect the three LEDs to show RX and TX traffic and Error codes to pins D1, D2, D3 respectively.
+3. Optionally connect the three LEDs to show Rx and Tx traffic and Error codes to pins D1, D2, D3 respectively.
 I use 220 Ohm pull-down resistors.
-The pins are configurable in ``boiler.ino``.
+These pins are configurable in ``boiler.ino``.
 See the explanation below in the **code** section.
 3. Build and upload the firmware to an ESP8266 device.
 Make sure you set the MQTT and WiFi credentials.
 If you're not using MQTT leave the MQTT_IP blank.
-The firmware supports OTA too and the default hostname is 'boiler' or 'boiler.' depending on the mdns resolve.
+The firmware supports OTA too and the default hostname is 'boiler' or 'boiler.' depending on your OS and how the mdns resolves hostnames.
-4. Power the ESP from an external 5V supply, either via USB or direct into the 5v vin pin.
+4. Power the ESP from an external 5V supply, either via USB or direct into the 5v vin pin from a power supply.
-5. Power the EMS circuit using the 3v3 out from the ESP8266.
+5. Attach the 3v3 on the ESP8266 to the DC power line.
 It will also work with 5v.
 6. When it has booted, telnet (port 23) to the IP of the ESP8266.
-If everything is working you should see the messages appear in the window as shown below.
-I use Telnet client that comes with Linux distro on Windows 10 but you can also use [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+If everything is working you should see the messages appear in the window as shown in the next section.
+I use a Telnet client that comes with Linux distro on Windows 10 but you can also use [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for example.

 ## Debugging

-Because the Rx and Tx of the MCU is occupied with communicating to the EMS Use the telnet client to inform you of all activity and errors if they happen.
-Note, if you're unable to to connect start the ESP with serial mode and look for connection errors in the serial out window.
+Because the Rx and Tx of the MCU are occupied with communicating to the EMS serial out will not work in the IDE terminal.
+Instead use a telnet client to inform you of all activity and errors real-time.
+Note, if you're unable to to connect fist time probably the WiFi is dodgy.
+In this case do connect to a serial terminal and look at the messages without the EMS attached.

-For example:
+This is an example of the telnet output:

 ![Telnet](doc/telnet/telnet_example.JPG)

-If you hit 'q' and Enter, it will toggle verbose logging and you will see more details.
-I use ANSI colors with white text for info messages, green for well formatted telegram packages which the correct CRC, Red for corrupt packages and Yellow for send responses.
+If you hit 'q' and Enter, it will toggle verbose logging showing you more detailed messages.
+I use ANSI colors with white text for info messages, green for well formatted telegram packages (which have validated CRC checks), red for corrupt packages and yellow for send responses.

 ![Telnet](doc/telnet/telnet_verbose.JPG)

 To see the current values of the Boiler and its parameters type 's' and hit Enter.
-Here it will tell you how many unsuccessful telegram packets it has received (#CrcErrors).
+Watch out for unsuccessful telegram packets in the #CrcErrors line.

 ![Telnet](doc/telnet/telnet_stats.JPG)

-You can issue commands directly to the bus using 'r' and some other examples I programmed such as:
+You can issue commands directly to the EMS bus typing in a letter, an optional paramete followed by Enter.
+Supported commands are:
-* **r** to send a read command to a device to fetch values
+* **r** to send a read command to all devices to fetch values.
+The 2nd parameter is the type.
+For example 'r 33' will request type UBAParameterWW and bring back the Warm Water temperatures (not the heating) from the Boiler
-* **t** set the thermostat temperature to the given value.
-This is also what Home Assistance uses via MQTT
+* **t** set the thermostat temperature to the given value
 * **w** to adjust the temperature of the warm water from the boiler
 * **a** to turn the warm water on and off
 * **p** to toggle the Polling response on/off.
-It's not necessary to have Polling enabled, but its the proper way
+It's not necessary to have Polling enabled to work, but its the proper way
 * **T** to toggle thermostat reading on/off
 * **S** to toggle the Shower Timer functionality on/off

 *Disclaimer: be careful when sending values to the boiler.
 If in doubt you can always reset the boiler to its original factory settings by following the instructions in the user guide.
-On my **Nefit Trendline HRC30** that is done by pressing the Home and Menu buttons simultaneously, selecting factory settings from the scroll menu and pressing the Reset button.
+On my **Nefit Trendline HRC30** that is done by pressing the Home and Menu buttons simultaneously, selecting factory settings from the scroll menu and lastly pressing the Reset button.

 ## Building the Circuit

 The EMS circuit is really all credit to the hard work many people have done before me, noticeably *susisstrolch* with his ESP8266 [version](https://github.com/susisstrolch/EMS-ESP8266_12-PCB/tree/newmaster/Schematics/EMS-ESP8266-12).

 I've included a prototype boards you can build yourself on a breadboard.
-One for only Reading values from the Boiler and a second with the inclusion of the Write logic to send commands.
+One part for only reading values from the Boiler and an extension with the write logic so you can send commands.

-We need the RX/TX of the ESP8266 for flashing, so the code in ``emsuart.cpp`` switches the UART pins to use RX1 and TX1 (GPIO13/D7 and GPIO15/D8 respectively).
-This also prevents any bogus stack data being sent to EMS bus when the ESP8266 decides to crash.
+We need the Rx/Tx of the ESP8266 for flashing, so the code in ``emsuart.cpp`` switches the UART pins to use RX1 and TX1 (GPIO13/D7 and GPIO15/D8 respectively).
+This also prevents any bogus stack data being sent to EMS bus when the ESP8266 decides to crash after a Watch Dog Reset.

-The breadboard layout was done using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator) and sources files are included.
-It looks like:
+The breadboard layout was done using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator) and sources files are included in the repo.

 Read Only | Both Read and Write
 --- | ---